-The UMaine Honors thesis is a year-long process.
-Students take part by enrolling in a two-semester sequence of independent study courses, HON 498 & 499 (3 credits each).
-For many majors, a thesis can take the place of a capstone.
-For others, however, the goals of the capstone are sufficiently different from those of an Honors thesis that students may be required to complete both.
+The Honors thesis at the University of Maine encompasses a yearlong project undertaken through a two-semester sequence of independent study courses, HON 498 & 499 (3 credits each).
+For many majors, the thesis can take the place of the capstone--see a list of those majors here or linked in the Appendix.
+In some majors, the Honors thesis does not replace the capstone requirement, most notably in pre-professional programs like nursing, engineering, and education, the goals of the capstone are sufficiently different from the Honors thesis that both may be required.

-We have experience making the thesis process work for any and all students.
+However, in all cases, we have experience in making the thesis process work for the student.
 Please encourage your advisee to touch base if there are apparent conflicts or difficulties in making it all fit together.
 The following bullets summarize important elements of the process: